 Another strange thought is that when you give someone an unsolicited present, you're forcing them through social convention to give you something back.
 This is probably part of what turned giving Christmas presents to your kid into a cards-to-the-wall gift-giving competition every December.

-In Defence of Gift-Giving
+In defense of gift-giving

 Many proponents of gift giving would say this is all wrong.